Eric Naslund, FAIA

 A licensed architect in California and the United Kingdom, Maxine has been practicing architecture in San Diego since 2003, focusing on affordable multi-family housing and public projects including charter schools.
 Maxine has been an adjunct faculty member at the NewSchool of Architecture and Design, San Diego, leading a graduate level design studio.
 She continues to serve as a visiting juror of student work.

 She is an active member of the San Diego architectural community, serving since 2008 as a board member of the San Diego Architectural Foundation, where she was President from 2012-2014.
 She is a two-time chair of the Orchids & Onions design awards program.
+She is also an active member of the Urban Land Institute San Diego-Tijuana Local Product Council.

 In 2015, Maxine was awarded the Young Architect of the Year from AIA San Diego in recognition for her body of work and her commitment to all aspects of the architectural profession.